Druue/OOP_Project/docs/agendas/client-meeting.md

 # Requirements

-The client has provided a list of requirements that are necessary for the application
+The client has provided a list of requirements that are necessary for the application.

+## Tools

+The client has stated that the application must be written in Java.
+Furthermore, the usage of Websockets is **not** allowed.

 ## Functionality